 The Air Force did not hold a public meeting in Silver City or notify local elected officials about its proposal.
 Thanks to the public outcry and the efforts of local elected officials and conservation groups, the Air Force has agreed to attend a public meeting hosted by the Grant County Commission on Tuesday, Nov.
 14th at 6pm at the Grant Co.
 Commission chambers.
 They will brief commissioners about the Holloman proposal and accept written public comment.

 The human, wildlife and environmental impacts of this proposal could be severe.
 The extreme noise from low elevation overflights can be frightening and disruptive to humans and wildlife.
-Additionally, Holloman’s proposal requests use of chaff and flares (up to 30,000 annually) for aircraft defense.
+Additionally, Holloman’s proposal requests use of chaff and flares (15,000 of each annually) for aircraft defense.
 These radar-disrupting systems introduce aluminum, plastic fibers and magnesium into the environment, with potential impacts to water quality and wildlife and increased risk of wild fire.

 Find out more